Skip to content ↓

 • The Designated Safeguarding Lead is Mrs Saira Malik

-• The Deputy Safeguarding Leads are Mrs Lisa Maher, Mrs J. Dempsey, Miss Laura Dewar, Miss Corrina Blake and Mr E. Small
+• The Deputy Safeguarding Leads are Mrs Lisa Maher, Mrs J. Dempsey, Miss Laura Dewar, Miss Corrina Blake and Mr Elliott Small

-• The Safeguarding Governor is Mr Micheal Heyes
+• The Safeguarding Governor is Mr Richard Jones

 Early Help